DEWI sungai

 Jason Houston

-Through his work Jason is committed to art and action that seeks to deconstruct colonial worldviews and dismantle white supremacy culture.
+Jason Houston’s photography and filmmaking explores how we live on the planet and with each other through community, culture, and the diversity of human experience.
+Through his work, he is committed to art and action that seeks to deconstruct colonial worldviews and dismantle white supremacy culture.

 Jason’s still images and short films have been recognized, published, exhibited, premiered, and presented online, in print, and at venues worldwide.
 For more than 8 years in the early 2000’s Jason worked as Photo Editor for Orion magazine, and he is a Senior Fellow in the International League of Conservation Photographers; a Fellow at Wake Forest University’s Sabin Center for Environment and Sustainability; and the 2022 Environmental Peacebuilding (EnPAX) Arts Fellow.
 Jason has also presented, curated, run workshops, served on boards, and organized conference programming on working in cause-driven media for dozens of arts and other institutions